Cuba Scams: What to Expect When Travelling in Cuba

 Yet, I also met some real dirtbags, who were clearly just trying to make money off any person or situation that they could.

-Ultimately, I wish that I had been a little more informed when I travelled to Cuba, so I could have avoided some of these situations.
+Ultimately, I wish that I had been a little more informed when I travelled to this country, so I could have avoided some of these Cuba scams.

 I’ve tried to be fair and balanced in writing this article – it’s not a slur on Cuba in general, which is one of the most interesting countries I’ve ever visited.